 Effective July 1, 2014, the Department of Fair Employment and Housing (DFEH) will no longer serve complaints and Right to Sue notices on behalf of unrepresented complainants, who choose to obtain an immediate Right to Sue.
 The complainant who files the complaint and requests the Right to Sue Notice will be responsible for serving them on the respondents.

-Right To Sue Notice
+Right To Sue Process

 The Fair Employment and Housing act (FEHA), at Government Code section 12965, subdivision (b), requires that individuals must exhaust their administrative remedies with the DFEH by filing a complaint and obtaining a "right-to-sue notice" from the Department before filing a lawsuit under the FEHA.
 DFEH will accept requests for an immediate DFEH Right to Sue Notice from persons who have decided to proceed in court.
 Your DFEH complaint must be filed within one year from the last act of discrimination or you may lose your right to file a lawsuit under the FEHA.